 Causes of Lumbar Stenosis

-Usually, lumbar spinal stenosis is caused by changes that occur within the spine that happen during the normal aging process.
-Degenerative spinal changes are found in up to 95% of individuals over the age of 50.
+Usually, lumbar spinal stenosis occurs by congenital abnormalities (from birth) or degenerative changes that occur within the spine – which happen during the normal aging process.

 – Ligament thickening.